Christian Lee (fighter): ONE Welterweight Champion

 Lee moved up to 185 lbs and debuted at welterweight as he challenged for the ONE Welterweight World Championship against reigning champion Kiamrian Abbasov on November 18, 2022, at ONE on Prime Video 4.
 At weigh-ins, Abbasov missed weight, coming in at 186.25 lbs, 1.25 pounds over the limit.
 Abbasov was stripped of the title and the bout proceeded at a catchweight with only Lee being able to win the title.
 He won the fight via technical knockout in the fourth round.
 This win earned him the Performance of the Night award, and made Lee the fourth simultaneous two-division champion in ONE history.

 Hiatus and return

 Lee went on hiatus from competition due to the death of his sister, fellow-competitor, Victoria Lee, but has expressed commitment to continue fighting in the future.

-After a two-years hiatus, Lee was scheduled to face Alibeg Rasulov on November 9, 2024, at ONE 169.
+After a two-years hiatus, Lee was scheduled to defend the ONE Lightweight World Championship against Alibeg Rasulov on November 9, 2024, at ONE 169.
 However, it was announced that the bout was moved to ONE Fight Night 26 on December 7 for unknown reasons.
 During the round two, Lee poked Rasulov in the eye rendering him unable to continue.
 The fight was declared a no contest.

+A rematch between Lee and Rasulov took place on November 16, 2025, at ONE 173.
+Lee won the fight via technical knockout in the second round.